 I hope that if you’re reading this, you’re familiar with basic search engine optimization, and are aware that getting SEO and SEM results isn’t about introducing some magical technical solutions, but is really about making your site better and easier to find.

-In my article on basic search engine optimization, step five was “create a description ‘meta’ tag for the site.”
+I’m an avid reader of many SEO blogs and have worked with a few SEO companies in the past.
+I once came across their guide on basic search engine optimization, and learnt that step five was “create a description ‘meta’ tag for the site.”
 I’d like to reiterate that and stress the importance of it.
 While

 meta tags don’t play a role in search engine optimization per se (major search engines do not use them in their ranking algorithms), the description tag is seen by people in search results.